 Tree roots cause blockages by entering the drains seeking water and nutrient.
 The tree will continue growing larger and thicker once the root has entered the drain.

-Most blockages are caused by tree roots entering the drains seeking water and nutrients.
-Once a tree root has entered a drain, they will continue growing larger and thicker until the drain is cleared.
-It’s worthwhile to note, however, that roots tend to grow back even after being cleared, if they have entered the drainage system.
-Other common causes for blocked drains include debris and silt building up from garden materials and washing into stormwater sumps and open drains, as well as fat, oils and foreign items getting into the drainage systems.
+It’s worthwhile to note, however, that roots tend to grow back even after being cleared if they have entered the drainage system.
+Other common causes for blocked drains include debris and silt building up from garden materials and washing into stormwater sumps and open drains, as well as fat, oils, and foreign items getting into the drainage systems.

 In some circumstances, the trouble can stem from incorrect installation and the earth moving from underneath the pipe.
 This can remove support from underneath the pipe, resulting in collapsed pipes.

-As mentioned, blocked drains are an incredibly common nuisance, and something all of us are bound to come across from time to time.
-Slow drainage, bad smells, gurgling noises and overflowing are common signs that indicate your drain is blocked.
-So, if you notice a sudden change in your drainage speed, any unpleasant odours, gurgling sound, or overflows or raised water levels, it is time to give a specialist a call.
+Blocked drains are an incredibly common nuisance.
+It’s something all of us are bound to come across from time to time.
+Slow drainage, bad smells, gurgling noises, and overflowing are common signs that indicate your drain is blocked.
+So, if you notice a sudden change in your drainage speed, any unpleasant odours, gurgling sound, or overflows, or raised water levels, it is time to give a specialist a call.

 For more information on our blocked drain services and the tools we use, take a look at our Blocked Drain Plumber page.

 We like to pass on our knowledge on what causes them, how you can clear them, and when you should call a professional to clear a blocked drain.
 Our team deals with blocked drains every day of the week and we know our stuff.